 English Plus provides ELD instruction, as well as content-area instruction in English throughout the day.
 All applicants are eligible to apply.

 Biliteracy program is taught in Spanish/English.
 All applicants must be Spanish Speaking, potential English Learners or bilingual speakers of Spanish and English.

-Foreign Language in Elementary School Program (FLES)
+World Language in Elementary School Program (WLES)--

 FLES programs are taught mostly in English with the objective of exposing students to the target Filipino language for 30-60 minutes per day, 3-5 times a week.

 Special education provides an instructional environment that meets the specific needs of children that cannot be supplied through the regular education program.